diyappazar/dpa-github-readme/README.md

 # This is Diyap Can Pazar. 🙋🏻‍♂️

 <br>
 Hi there!
-This is GitHub of Diyap Can Pazar a results-driven junior computer engineer.
-I have 7+ years of experience in the tech industry and a degree in computer engineering.
+This is GitHub of Diyap Can Pazar currently on MSc.
+Informatics in Technical University of Munich.
+I have 5+ years of experience in the tech industry and a degree in computer engineering.
 <br><br>
 Feel free to reach out and say hello - I'm always open to new opportunities and connections. 👨🏻‍🔬
 <br><br>